InfiniteDevelopment/Instagram-growth/README.md

 ![](https://raw.githubusercontent.com/doefler/Instagram-growth/master/img/select-a-url-to-run.png)
 #### Step 3
-Your access token for the config can now be found in the left window with the headline "Request" Copy the value of the access_token (Be aware that it extends to the right behind the vertical window divider)
+Your access token for the config can now be found in the left window with the headline "Request" Copy the value of the access_token and insert into the config.php file (Be aware that it extends to the right behind the vertical window divider).
 ![](https://raw.githubusercontent.com/doefler/Instagram-growth/master/img/select-the-access-token.png)